ulfras/PI-Project/README.md

 # PI-Project

-This project is made for my 6th semester essay, a simple iOS App named Mankepri.
+This project is made for my 6th semester essay, a simple iOS App named Mankepri (Manajemen Keuangan Pribadi).

 It's a simple app to record personal money flow with a biometric auth feature to keep your information save.